pcwii/c25k-skill/README.md

     - I will work to address this in future updates (20200202).

 ## Examples
-* "Let's go for a run"
 * "Start my workout"
+* "Start my run"
+* "I want to run"
 * "Change my workout to week 3 day 4" (This can also be done in websettings)
     - [ ] WIP (20200202)